Intempt

 Click Delete

-This is useful for removing test or deprecated sources.
+This is useful for removing test catalogs or deprecated sources.

 2. Direct API-Based Product Ingestion#

-This prevents the system from creating anonymous users during bulk product sync operations (e.g., WooCommerce → Intempt sync).
+This prevents Intempt from creating anonymous users during bulk product ingestion.

 API Payload Format (Correct)#

-Use this structure when sending product data directly to Intempt:
+Use the following structure when sending product data directly to Intempt:

 {